Abigiya123/enterprise-logging-visualization-platform/README.md

 ## Overview
 This repository is the starting point for designing and building an enterprise-wide logging and visualization platform.
-The goal of the project is to provide a secure, redundant, and open-source-first solution for collecting, processing, and visualizing metrics, logs, and network flow data.
+The goal of the project is to provide a secure, automated, and open-source-first solution for collecting, processing, and visualizing metrics, logs, and network flow data.

 ## Current Status